 (ii) A mirror is placed behind the pointer to ensure normal reading of the scale in all the cases.
-These
+These avoidable errors occur also due to non-alignment of work piece centers, improper location of measuring instruments, etc.

 Non-controllable errors: These are random errors which are not controllable.